VulcanJS/vulcan-docs/source/example-customization.md

 A really cool feature of Vulcan's theming system is the ability to replace a specific component without having to overwrite the entire theme.

-For example, let's consider the `base-components` theme's `Logo` component:
+For example, let's consider the Forum example's `Logo` component:

 ```js
 import React from 'react';